Night sky notes for June 2019 Geoff Mitchell

 More detailed sky notes and LAS Newsletters, Finder charts are available to LAS members via the Members` page on the LAS Website www.lutonastrolink.org.uk Artificial satellite and International Space Station visible passes and bright Iridium flares – check the home page for posting s of details of favourable observing times.

-Sky looking south at 11pm British Summer Time (BST), mid June 2018
+Sky looking south at 11pm British Summer Time (BST), late June 2019

 The orange star Arcturus is found by following the curve of stars in the handle of the Plough down.
 The constellation of Bootes, resembles a `kite` or `Club ` in shape.
 The star Izar is a beautiful orange/ blue double star visible in small telescopes.
 To the east of Bootes find the `horseshoe` shaped constellation of Corona Borealis (Northern Crown) and the `Keystone` Asterism in the constellation of Hercules.
 Hercules also has M13 the famous Globular Cluster, visible to the unaided eye as a misty patch; telescopes show the true wonder of this cluster with over 750,000 stars.
 Likewise another nice globular is M92 in Hercules.

-Sky looking east at 11pm BST mid June 2018
+Sky looking east at 11pm BST late June 2019

 In June the summer constellations of Lyra and Cygnus are rising by mid evening, the Milky Way may be visible on moonless evenings from a dark site, subject to twilight.
 Binoculars show the rich star fields of the Milky Way.